Parents and carers

 Sign up to our webinars

-If applicants are offered a place here, they are guaranteed a room in our award-winning on-campus accommodation, The Green.
+All students offered a place here can apply for a room in our award-winning, on-campus accommodation, The Green.

-Students living here are just a few steps away from their lecture theatres, the library, support services and the Students' Union.
+It’s just a few steps away from everything they’ll need, including lecture theatres, the library, support services and the Students' Union.

-Students living at The Green are looked after by a team of resident wardens who provide support, advice and information to help them settle into university life.
+A team of resident wardens look after the students living at The Green and provide support, advice and information to help them settle into university life.

-Our security team is on-hand at The Green from 19:00-07:00 Monday to Friday and throughout the weekend, and they conduct regular patrols of the site.
+Each living area has unique fob access for security along with a security team that are on-hand from 18:00 – 8:00 Monday to Friday and throughout the weekend.
+They conduct regular patrols of the site.

 Transitioning to university life can be challenging, but we’re here to help, no matter what the problem may be.

-Our dedicated MyBradford team have a wealth of experience and will be on hand to help your young adult access the support services they need to be a success.
+Our dedicated MyBradford team have a wealth of experience and will be on hand to help your young person access the support services they need to be a success.

 As a student here, they will have access to: